Graciekroos/SNPcalling_2022/README.md

 cd ..
 ```

+Then I extracted the .key file containing the barcodes used for each of read 1 and read 2 of samples.
+I loaded this file into a text editor for formatting the data, according to section 1.4.2 of the Stacks manual.
+I then named this file "barcodes.txt" and loaded it onto Stacks.

+I then loaded stacks to use process_radtags for demultiplexing.

 ```
 #!/bin/sh
 module load Stacks/2.58-gimkl-2020a
 ```

-Then I extracted the .key file containing the barcodes used for each of read 1 and read 2 of samples.
-I loaded this file into a text editor for formatting the data, according to section 1.4.2 of the Stacks manual.
-I then named this file "barcodes.txt" and loaded it onto Stacks.

-I used process_radtags for demultiplexing, specifying the data is paired end (-P), the barcodes.txt file for barcodes, the restriction enzyme used as PstI (-e)  and for the program to rescue barcodes and cut sites (-r).
+For demultiplxing, I specified the data is paired end (-P), the barcodes.txt file for barcodes, the restriction enzyme used as PstI (-e)  and for the program to rescue barcodes and cut sites (-r).
 I also wanted to have higher quality data so I specified (-c) to remove any reads with uncalled bases and (-q) to discard reads with low quality scores.

 Next, I specified the barcode type according to section 1.4.2 of the Stacks manual, as paired end with inline barcodes on the single and paired-ends (--inline_inline)